Guide to Giving 2021

 Donations to the Patient Assistance Fund or Young Adult Treatment Fund in Memory of John Buck financially support treatment costs for those who lack insurance or otherwise could not afford care.

-Volunteer opportunities: Volunteers serve on NCTR’s board and committees and assist with marketing and fundraising.
-Internships are available for students enrolled in counseling programs.
+Volunteer opportunities: Volunteers serve on NCTR’s board and committees and assist with fundraising and marketing.
+Internships are available for college students majoring in counseling or related fields.

-New Hope Housing serves more than 1,600 people a year through its shelter, rapid rehousing, permanent supportive housing, support services and outreach programs for homeless individuals across Northern Virginia.
-Last year, NHH rehoused more than 250 people and worked diligently to protect homeless people from Covid.
+New Hope Housing serves more than 1,600 people a year through shelter, rapid rehousing, permanent supportive housing, support services and outreach programs for homeless individuals across Northern Virginia.
+Last year, NHH rehoused more than 225 people and assisted hundreds more with employment services.

 What a donation can do:

-❱❱ $250 provides a new bed for someone moving out of homelessness.
+❱❱ $250 gives someone a new bed for their new home.

-Volunteer opportunities: Volunteers help with meal prep and delivery, tutoring, résumé writing, job search assistance, virtual game nights, building repairs and maintenance, landscaping, yard work and office tasks.
+Volunteer opportunities: Volunteers help with meal prep and delivery, tutoring, résumé writing, job search assistance, game nights, building repairs and maintenance, landscaping, yard work, office tasks, and New Hope’s annual Over the Edge event in June.
 Commitments can be one-time or ongoing.
-Internships and service learning hours available to students pursuing careers in social services, communications and marketing.
+Internships and service-learning hours are available to students pursuing careers in social services, communications and marketing.

-Northern Virginia Family Service empowers more than 35,000 individuals and families on their journey to self-sufficiency, providing the support and resources they need to thrive.
+Northern Virginia Family Service supports an average of 30,000 individuals and families each year on their journey to self-sufficiency, providing them with the support and resources they need to thrive.

 What a donation can do: